-The study, supported in part by the U.S. National Institutes of Health, charted a rise in the number of patients in primary care that admit to misusing or abusing gabapentin.
+The study, supported in part by the U.S. National Institutes of Health, charted a rise in the number of primary care patients that admit to misusing or abusing Gabapentin.

 - The drug sometimes goes by the name “gabbies” on the street.

-A growing number of emergency rooms across the country have started scanning for gabapentin, in addition to other drugs.
-Patients admitted to the hospital for an overdose on unknown substances are now being checked for Gabapentin.
+A growing number of emergency rooms across the country have started scanning for Gabapentin, and other drugs.
+In addition, patients admitted to the hospital for an overdose on unknown substances are now being checked for Gabapentin.

-According to the NIH, “Gabapentin was primarily misused for recreational purposes, self-medication, or intentional self-harm and was misused alone or in combination with other substances, especially opioids, benzodiazepines, and/or alcohol.
-Individuals with histories of drug abuse were most often involved in its misuse.”
+According to the NIH, “Gabapentin was primarily misused for recreational purposes, self-medication, or intentional self-harm and was misused alone or in combination with other substances, especially opioids, benzodiazepines, and alcohol.
+In addition, individuals with histories of drug abuse were most often involved in its misuse.”

-Gabapentin is not scheduled as a controlled substance currently because when taken as prescribed, it will not make you high.
+Gabapentin is not scheduled as a controlled substance currently because it will not make you high when taken as prescribed.

 Gabapentin is a Schedule V controlled substance in Kentucky, effective July 1, 2017.
 Kentucky is the only state currently listing Gabapentin as a controlled substance.
 The DEA and other states are currently investigating the addictive qualities of Gabapentin.

-Healthcare professionals, law enforcement officials and state and federal legislatures, have started the debate about whether gabapentin should be a controlled substance.
+Healthcare professionals, law enforcement officials, and state and federal legislatures have started the debate whether Gabapentin should be a controlled substance.

-Users need to take large doses that are significantly greater than the therapeutic, medically-approved maximum daily dose of in order to get high.
+Users need to significantly take large doses than the therapeutic, medically-approved maximum daily amount to get high.

 This medication has shown little potential for abuse on its own.
-This is one of the reasons that the gabapentin has stayed under the radar and remained off the federal drug schedule.
+However, it is one reason that Gabapentin has stayed under the radar and remained off the federal drug schedule.

 The effects of the drug vary from person to person.
-It depends on an individual’s psychiatric history, past drug usage, dosage and a number of other factors.
+It depends on an individual’s psychiatric history, past drug usage, dosage, and several other factors.

 - Relaxation and a sense of calm